 The model operates under several assumptions.
 First, there is no assortative mating, indicating that individuals do not choose mates based on the phenotype of handedness.
 Second, genes control the phenotypes of twins similarly to the way they control the phenotypes of singletons.
 Third, each individual is either left-handed or right-handed, thus resulting in bimodal distribution.
-Fourth, the cause to difference in the observed left-handedness rates across generations and studies is due to variation in the criteria for determining left-handedness Fifth, the model assumes uniform allele frequencies throughout all studies.
+Fourth, the cause to difference in the observed left-handedness rates across generations and studies is due to variation in the criteria for determining left-handedness by the researchers collecting the data.
+Fifth, the model assumes uniform allele frequencies throughout all studies.

 McManus required the model to answer a number of requirements: